josehb96/josehb96/README.md

 ## 📜 More about me
-👩‍💻 I'm currently working on a website project for a mechanical workshop company.
+- 👩‍💻 Currently working on a website project for a mechanical workshop company.

-🌱 Specializing in Backend development with **Golang**.
+- 🌱 Specializing in Backend development with **Golang**.

-📫 How to reach me -> josehurtadobaeza@gmail.com
+- 📫 How to reach me -> josehurtadobaeza@gmail.com

 Note: Check out the [blog](https://josehurtadobaeza.super.site/blog) section on my portfolio to see my progress.